-An introductory survey of the needs for and roles of computer information systems in organizations.
+An introductory survey of the needs for and roles of computers in organizations.
 Includes discussion of the following topics: applications of computer information systems in organizations, computer hardware, data representation, data organization, telecommunications, system and application software, system development, computer security and ethics, future trends and emerging technologies.